HamRMac/SCOOBY/README.md

 <h1>Project "S.C.O.O.B.Y"</h1>
 <p>A <b>S</b>earch, <b>C</b>ollect, <b>O</b>rientate and <b>O</b>rganise Tennis <b>B</b>alls S<b>y</b>stem</p>
-<p>This repository contains the code for the prototype version of the robot desinged and built by the 2024 ECE4132 Team, E14.
+<p>This repository contains the code for the prototype version of the robot designed and built by the 2024 ECE4132 Team, E14.
 There will be no ongoing support for this repository.
 All code is provided as is.</p>
 </div>

 ## About S.C.O.O.B.Y